Fredy-devsec/Fredy-devsec/README.md

 ### 💻 About Me
 - 🎓 I'm studying **Information Technology (Informatica)** in **Italy**, currently in the 3rd year.
 - 🧠 Passionate about **Cybersecurity**, **Artificial Intelligence**, and **ethical hacking**.
-- 🕶️ I focus on the **offensive side of security** — Red Teaming, pentesting, and bug bounty.
+- 🕶️ Focused on the **offensive side of security** — Red Teaming, Pentesting, and Bug Bounty.
-- 🐍 I use **Python** to automate scans, analyze data, and build proof-of-concepts for vulnerabilities.
+- 🐍 Using **Python** to automate scans, analyze data, and build proof-of-concepts for vulnerabilities.
-- ⚙️ My long-term goal is to work as a **Security Researcher / Red Teamer**, identifying and helping fix vulnerabilities to make systems safer.
+- ⚙️ My long-term goal is to become a **Security Researcher / Red Teamer**, identifying and fixing vulnerabilities to make systems safer.

 ---